Early Prison Labour

 Since convict times, the concept of prisoner labour has shifted from being a form of punishment to being a means to rehabilitation.
 Some would also argue that it can be abused as a source of cheap labour.

-For convicts at Moreton Bay in the 1820s-30, labour was the punishment.
+For convicts at Moreton Bay in the 1820s-30s, hard labour was a way of life and a punishment.
 Only basic manual tools were allowed for backbreaking work in agriculture, resource gathering, and construction.
 Female convicts were employed in needlework, washing, picking oakum (unravelling bits of old rope), and field labour out at Eagle Farm.

 Not all prison labour was useful.
 In the 1860s, Queensland prisoners sentenced to hard labour were forced to do ‘shot drill’, repeatedly moving cannonballs from one part of the exercise yard to another and back again.
 Picking oakum in their cells was another form of labour, one that was particularly tedious and dirty, and inmates were set daily quotas.